Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q5: Why do overpayment scams still work?

 They exploit the gap between “funds received” and “funds final.”
-The refund is irreversible, while the original can reverse later.
+The refund can be irreversible, while the original can reverse later.

 Q6: What personal information should I collect before approval?